Xacfran/Genome-Annotation-with-Braker3/README.md

 ## <i class="fa fa-code fa-lg"></i> Usage

-BRAKER3 runs in different modes, it can make use of the genome alone, genome + proteins, genome + RNA-seq, or all of them.
+BRAKER3 runs in different modes.
+It can make use of the genome alone, genome + proteins, genome + RNA-Seq, or all of them.
 You can find the details of how each mode works [here](https://github.com/Gaius-Augustus/BRAKER#overview-of-modes-for-running-braker).
 In this tutorial we will use proteins, but first lets use some test scripts to make sure it works.

 ### Test data

+We will download 3 test scripts that will run BRAKER3 in different modes.

 ```bash
 singularity exec -B $PWD:$PWD braker3.sif cp /opt/BRAKER/example/singularity-tests/test1.sh .